-We adamantly believe that the expectations you set and process you use to onboard your new employees make a huge impact on the employee’s overall happiness, motivation, and retention.
-Read on for our step by step guide to proper employee onboarding during their first two weeks…
+We adamantly believe that the expectations you set and the process you use to onboard your new employees make a huge impact on the employee’s overall happiness, motivation, and retention.
+Read on for our step-by-step guide to proper employee onboarding during their first two weeks…

 Properly Onboarding New Employees – and so it begins…

 - Make sure to get their security, parking, or building badges if necessary.

 - Prepare their computer, loaded with basic programs like email, Word, medical software, and anything else the employee will need to do their job on a day-to-day basis.

 - Order business cards to arrive by their first day on the job.